sulu/sulu-docs/book/getting-started/admin-interface.rst

 Snippets
 ^^^^^^^^

-A Snippet is a global piece of contant, that could be used in every webspace.
+A Snippet is a global piece of content, that could be used in every webspace.

 .. figure:: ../../img/admin-snippets.png
 	:align: center